 Letting Agency fees

 From 1 June 2019 most fees for tenants are banned.
-This applies to fees charged by landlords and agents, including online portals such as Rightmove and Zoopla.
-It applies to most private tenancies, including assured shorthold tenancies, student housing and lodger agreements.
+This applies to both landlords and agents – including online property portals.
+The ban applies to most private tenancies, including assured shorthold tenancies, student housing and lodger agreements.
 The ban includes any fees for references, credit checks, check-in, and administration.

 Before you move in, you can only be asked to pay:

 - a holding deposit equivalent to no more than a week’s rent, and only with clear rules about how you get it back

 - a tenancy deposit equivalent to no more than five weeks’ rent – and your landlord must register it with a deposit protection agency within 30 days

 - rent in advance